GoogleChrome/web.dev/src/site/content/en/blog/inp-in-frameworks/index.md

 Since many websites rely on JavaScript to provide interactivity, the INP score would primarily be affected by the amount of JavaScript processed on the main thread.
 [JavaScript frameworks](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks) are an essential part of modern front-end web development and provide developers with valuable abstractions for routing, event handling, and compartmentalization of JavaScript code.
 Thus, they have a central role in optimizing the responsiveness and user experience of websites that use them.

 Frameworks may have taken steps for better responsiveness by improving FID for websites earlier.
 However, they would now have to analyze the available responsiveness metric data and work towards addressing any gaps identified.
-In general, INP tends to be poorer than FID, and the difference in the measurement process requires additional code optimization.
+In general, INP tends to have lower pass rates, and the difference in the measurement process requires additional code optimization.
 The following table summarizes why.

 <div class="table-wrapper scrollbar">
 <table>